 These courtyards are often coated with opus signinum, a type of cement enriched with chips of white marble or black stone, occasionally fragments of coloured glass.
 This technique heralds the beginnings of mosaic: here and there, cubes of white marble were arranged on the threshold of houses to form an image which served as a talisman, the “sign of Tanit”, a typical symbol of the Punic world.

 The walls are frequently covered with a coating of cement mixed with crushed pottery, giving them their characteristic pink colour.
 Well copings, gutters and lead pipes, stairs leading to the roofs or upper rooms speak to a certain level of luxury.

-The city had a large temple.
+The town had a large temple.
 Like the Semitic temples, this one included a vast courtyard where the sacrifices required for religious worship were carried out; a workshop and pottery kiln where religious objects were made from clay were also found there.

-In this way, the inhabitants of this city of secondary importance, most probably making a living from fishing in the heart of a rich agricultural region, knew how to appreciate luxury, beauty and a good quality of life.
+In this way, the inhabitants of this town of secondary importance, most probably making a living from fishing in the heart of a rich agricultural region, knew how to appreciate luxury, beauty and a good quality of life.

 In Kerkouane one can point out certain elements of Punic culture that will live on in Tunisia throughout the ebb and flow of history.

 Many of the buildings use the technique which the Romans would later call opus africanum: walls formed by a line of pillars with spaces filled in by stacked blocks of stone.
 This technique will be seen again in the Byzantine fortresses, and even in the Great Mosques of Tunis and Kairouan.

 Another example: the vertical cylindrical ovens that are found in several Kerkouane dwellings.
 Known as tabouna, these clay ovens are still in use to bake the bread loaves typical of the Tunisian countryside.